fkie-cad/drivstaller/README.md

 ### Options ###
 * /n Name of service for the /i option.
-     If not set, it will be derived of the driver path.
+     If not set, the name will be derived of the driver path.
+     I.e. the driver base name without the .sys suffix.
 * /i Install and start the driver defined by \<driver\> path.
 * /u Uninstall and stop the driver defined by \<service\> name.
 * /o Start the driver defined by \<service\> name.